alea-git/alea-git.github.io/_projects/creators.so.md

 ---
 title: Creators.so
-subtitle: Born from the roots of Fudeo, ready to go international
+subtitle: 'Born from the roots of Fudeo, ready to go international'
-date: 2020-09-30T11:00:00.000+00:00
+date: 2020-09-30 11:00:00
+description: >-
-description: The platform to sell online courses suitable for creators who love their community
+  The platform to sell online courses suitable for creators who love their community
-featured_image: ''
+featured_image: /images/projects/creators_platform_fudeo.png
-accent_color: "#6c2bd9"
+accent_color: '#6c2bd9'
 gallery_images:
-- "../projects/creators_landing.png"
+  - ../projects/creators_landing.png
-- "../projects/creators_platform_fudeo.png"
+  - ../projects/creators_platform_fudeo.png
 ---

 Creators.so is the natural evolution of Fudeo, so we suggest you to take a look at the history of Fudeo before continuing to read ([click here](/project/fudeo){: target="_blank" rel="noopener"}).